Financial Solutions for Underserved Ocean Economies

 Third United Nations Ocean Conference | 9 – 13 June, Nice, France

-At UN Capital Development Fund we understand that the world’s oceans are vital to our planet’s future prosperity.
-That’s why at the Blue Economy and Finance Forum and the Third United Nations Ocean Conference, UNCDF will join with partners to drive transformational finance solutions that respond to both local needs and global development targets.
-We want to close the ocean finance gap with scalable, de-risked models that can unlock capital at the pace and scale required for a sustainable ocean-based economy.
-Ahead of the Fourth International Conference on Financing for Development (FfD4), we’re working with partners, because ocean finance is development finance.
+At the UN Capital Development Fund, we understand that the world’s oceans are vital to our planet’s future prosperity.
+That’s why at the Blue Economy and Finance Forum (BEFF) and the Third United Nations Ocean Conference (UNOC3), UNCDF joined with partners to showcase transformational finance solutions that respond to both local needs and global development targets.
+At both events, we highlighted scalable, de-risked finance models that can unlock capital at the pace and scale required for a sustainable ocean-based economy and pushed action forwards through new announcements:

-• the Plastics Transition Investment Facility (PTIF) alongside IFC and UNEP, UNCDF is mobilizing private capital for high-impact solutions across the plastics value chain.
+Also at BEFF and UNOC3, UNCDF highlighted the Plastics Transition Investment Facility (PTIF), which is mobilizing private capital for high-impact solutions across the plastics value chain in partnership with IFC and UNEP.
 By financing upstream innovation, circular business models, and infrastructure for reuse and recycling, the Facility is designed to drive environmental and social outcomes at scale.
-UNCDF brings its deep expertise in structuring financial architecture, managing secretariat functions, and deploying catalytic capital to ensure the PTIF is built for inclusive, effective, and scalable investment—particularly in underserved markets.

 Agenda